This post may contain affiliate links. Please read disclosure. Thank you for your support.

 Alta Bistro

-Alta Bistro is a 65 seat bistro featuring local and farm to table meals, hand-crafted cocktails, organic and biodynamic wines and micro-brewed beer.
+Alta Bistro is a 65-seat bistro featuring local and farm to table meals, hand-crafted cocktails, organic and biodynamic wines and micro-brewed beer.
 As a true bistro, the menu changes depending on what’s fresh and seasonal.
 Alta Bistro is the first restaurant in Whistler to feature the premium Enomatic wine-serving system, which ensures every glass is as good as the first.

 Araxi Restaurant + Oyster Bar

-A perennial favorite for the best restaurant in the village, Araxi delivers artistically-arranged and delicious cuisine in a tasteful room in the heart of the action in Whistler.
-Using the best locally sourced ingredients, chefs deliver delicious pasta, fish and meat dishes, including fresh oysters, paired with a wine collection of more than 11,000 bottles.
-Their al fresco Longtable Series dinners are legendary at this Whistler fine dining restaurant
+Using the best locally sourced ingredients, chefs deliver delicious pasta, fresh seafood and meat dishes, including fresh oysters, paired with a wine collection of more than 11,000 bottles.
+The al fresco Longtable Series dinners are legendary at this Whistler fine dining restaurant

 21 Steps